An Employer's Guide to Workers' Comp Insurance

 Working for a number of different people at the same time indicates 1099 worker status, not employee status.

-Workers' Compensation Terms
+Common Workers' Compensation Terms

-• Certificate of insurance: Proof of coverage provided by the insurance company or agent for a policyholder like a 1099 subcontractor.
+- Certificate of insurance: Proof of coverage provided by the insurance company or agent for a policyholder like a 1099 subcontractor.

-• Classification code: The codes assigned to each job type or duty per employee or business operation on a workers' comp policy.
+- Classification code: The codes assigned to each job type or duty per employee or business operation on a workers' comp policy.
 These codes determine the risk type and premium amount.
 The riskier the job duty or operation, the higher the premium.

-Safety Procedures for Workers' Compensation Insurance
+Safety Procedures Can Help You Save on Workers' Compensation Insurance

 As an employer, you can require your W-2 employees to go to mandatory safety meetings on a consistent basis.
-Also, by keeping your work environment up to code and implementing proper safety regulations, you could save quite a bit on your workers' comp coverage.
+Also, by keeping your work environment up to code and implementing proper safety regulations, you could save quite a bit on your workers' comp coverage premiums.
 An independent insurance agent can further explain how following safety protocols can reduce your premiums.

 https://www.irs.gov/businesses/small-businesses-self-employed/independent-contractor-self-employed-or-employee